Note

 Example

-Here is an extended version of the example given above of a client application that connects to Orleans, finds the player account, subscribes for updates to the game session the player is part of with an observer, and prints out notifications until the program is manually terminated.
+Here's an extended version of the previous example showing a client application that connects to Orleans, finds the player account, subscribes for updates to the game session the player is part of using an observer, and prints notifications until the program is manually terminated.

 try